sirpaulmcd/Software-Cheat-Sheets/README.md

-A repository for software engineering cheat sheets.
+A repository for software engineering cheat sheets and summaries.